 The NBS instrument will collect information from adult AI and AN women regarding their health and wellness.
 The questionnaire was designed to help address gaps in health and legal services, particularly for those living on tribal lands.

 Data Collection Procedures

 The survey will be administered in person through a combination of computer-assisted personal interviewing (CAPI) and audio computer-assisted self-interviewing (ACASI).
-With CAPI, an interviewer will read survey questions to the respondent, who will then enter her responses into a laptop.
+With CAPI, an interviewer will read survey questions to the respondent, who will then enter her responses into a study laptop.
 The ACASI technique will be used during parts of the survey that address particularly sensitive subjects.
 For these questions, respondents will be given a touch-screen laptop and headphones.
 They will listen to a female voice read the questions, which also will be visible on the computer screen.
-Participants will enter their answers directly into the computer.
+Participants will enter their answers directly into the laptop.

 Site-specific protocols will be developed and refined in partnership and coordination with participating tribal nations.
 This includes: